RML Group: World Touring Car Championship

 Yvan Muller won his second Drivers' Championship and Chevrolet won the Manufacturers' Championship for the first time in 2010.

 Chevrolet (2005–2012)

 RML won the contract to build, develop and run the works Chevrolet Lacetti in the WTCC from the 2005 season.
-The Lacetti won 1 race in its first year, 7 wins in 2007 and 5 wins in 2008.
+The Lacetti won its first race in 2006, before taking a further 7 wins in 2007 and 5 wins in 2008.
 In 2009 the new Chevrolet Cruze was introduced and took 6 wins in the first year.
 In 2010, the Chevrolet team won both the Manufacturers Championship by a substantial 74 points and, with Yvan Muller, won the Drivers Championship.
 The RML Chevrolet team won the WTCC again in 2011 with Muller and again in 2012 with Rob Huff.
 On 4 July 2012, Chevrolet Europe announced that the 2012 season will be the last for the Chevrolet WTCC team.

 Independent entry (2013)

 On 4 March 2013, RML announced they would enter the WTCC in 2013 as an independent two-car entry with Chevrolet Cruzes run for Yvan Muller and new recruit from the closed down Team Aon team, Tom Chilton.
 Muller will win the 2013 WTCC championship & Chilton finishes 5th overall.

 Since 2014, RML develops the Chevrolet Cruze to the new 2014 TC1 specs for various teams, but did not field a team.